cua4atro/hugai/README.md

 # HUGAI Methodology Documentation

 A comprehensive documentation site for the HUGAI (Human-Guided AI Dev) Methodology, maintained with MkDocs Material.
-This repository contains the source files and the configuration needed to build, serve, and publish the documentation.
+This repository contains the source files and configuration needed to build, serve, and publish the documentation in both English and Spanish.

 Table of Contents
 -----------------